 Venezuela Travel Warning

 Kidnappings are also a serious concern throughout the country.
-In 2012, 583 kidnappings were reported to the authorities.
-It is estimated that roughly 80% of kidnappings go unreported, meaning the actual number of kidnappings in 2012 is likely much higher.
+In 2013, 625 kidnappings were reported to the authorities.
+It is estimated that roughly 80 percent of kidnappings go unreported; the actual number of kidnappings in 2013 is likely much higher.
 Common criminals are increasingly involved in kidnappings, either dealing with victims’ families directly or selling the victims to terrorist groups.
 In addition, there is cross-border violence, kidnappings, drug trafficking, and smuggling along Venezuela’s western border.

-In addition, all U.S. direct-hire personnel and their family members who are assigned to U.S. Embassy Caracas are required to take an armored vehicle when traveling to/from Maiquetía Airport.
+In addition, all U.S. direct-hire personnel and their family members who are assigned to U.S. Embassy Caracas are required to take an armored vehicle when traveling to and from the Maiquetia Airport.

-For more detailed information on staying safe in Venezuela, please see the State Department's Country Specific Information .
-For the latest security information, U.S. citizens traveling abroad should regularly monitor the Bureau of Consular Affairs' internet web site, where the current Worldwide Caution, Travel Warnings and Travel Alerts can be found.
+For more detailed information on staying safe in Venezuela, please see the State Department's Country Specific Information.
+For the latest security information, U.S. citizens traveling abroad should regularly monitor the Bureau of Consular Affairs' internet website, where the current Worldwide Caution, Travel Warnings and Travel Alerts can be found.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.
-You can also download our free Smart Traveler App, available through the iTunes store and the Google Play store, to have travel information at your fingertips.

 Up-to-date information on security can also be obtained by calling 1-888-407-4747 toll free in the United States and Canada or, for callers outside the United States and Canada, a regular toll line at 001-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
 U.S. citizens living or traveling in Venezuela are encouraged to enroll with the State Department's Smart Traveler Enrollment Program to obtain updated information on travel and security within Venezuela.
 For any emergencies involving U.S. citizens in Venezuela, please contact the U.S. Embassy.